 Mating and reproductive problems

-One of the frequently asked questions regarding French bulldogs is this: “Why is the French Bulldog so expensive?”
+One of the frequently asked questions regarding French bulldogs is this: ‘Why is the French bulldog so expensive?’
 Perhaps, one of the reasons is the breeding.
-The French bulldog is not easy to breed.
-Due to issues with their body-build and conformation, it results in a challenging process of mating and giving birth.
+This small dog is not easy to breed.
+Due to issues with their body build and conformation, it results in a challenging process of mating and giving birth.

-Frenchies are born with too narrow hips.
+French bulldog puppies are born with too narrow hips.
 This results in the difficulty of male dogs in mounting females during the mating process.
-As such, breeding requires artificial insemination for a successful mating and conception.
+As such, breeding french bulldogs requires artificial insemination for successful mating and conception.